Terms and conditions

 If you follow OPO on Twitter (@OPO_Canada or @BOA_Canada), you can expect information covering the following subjects:

-- Information on OPO's participation in upcoming events; and
+- Information on OPO's participation in upcoming events

-If you are looking for more information about the Office of the Procurement Ombudsman, please visit OPO's website.
+If you are looking for more information about the Office of the Procurement Ombudsman, please visit the Office of the Procurement Ombudsmen website.

 From time to time an OPO Twitter account may tweet links to websites that are not under the control of OPO or the Government of Canada.
 These links are intended to be provided solely for the convenience of the users.
 The Government of Canada is not responsible for the accuracy, currency or reliability of the content.
 The Government of Canada does not offer any guarantee in that regard and is not responsible for the information found through these links, nor does it endorse the sites and their content.